 - Wahoo Heart Rate Monitor (calorie and HR tracker)

-- TV/Apple TV ( I stream classes to my TV from my iPad)
+- TV/Apple TV ( I stream classes to my TV from my iPad.
+You can also mirror)

-- Mobile Phone Holder (Recommended if you stream classes like me; not necessary if you view the classes on a tablet)
+- Mobile Phone Holder (Recommended if you stream classes like me; not necessary if you view the classes on a tablet or mirror to TV).

 - Tablet Holder.
 (If you view the classes from your tablet and your bike doesn’t have one like this Sunny 1805).